A picturesque village in East Suffolk

-Parham has one of the few remaining 2nd world war Air Museums in the Country that has connection with the USA.
-This is a special tourist attraction is open from 11am-5pm on Sundays from April-October and Wednesdays in summer, housing an exhibition of wartime artefacts in the redundant Control Tower.
+Parham has one of the few remaining 2nd World War Air Museums in the country that has connections with the USA.
+This special tourist attraction is open from 11am-5pm on Sundays from April-October and Wednesdays in summer, housing an exhibition of wartime artefacts in the redundant Control Tower.
 There is a large, modern tea-room and gift shop, and a free children's ink stamper trail.
 The museum commemorates the 390th Bomber Group of the American 8th Air Force and other USAAF airmen across East Anglia.
-There is also a separate Museum devoted to the Parham section of the British Resistance Organisation, Churchill's 'Secret Army' at the same site, including an underground replica bunker.
+There is also a separate Museum devoted to the British Resistance Organisation, Churchill's 'Secret Army' at the same site, including an underground replica bunker.